Fixed-term employment contracts – pros and cons for an organisation

-One of the predominant pros of fixed term contracts is that they can be very useful to cover a period of maternity leave or long term sick leave.
+One of the predominant advantages of fixed-term contracts is that they can be very useful to cover a period of maternity leave or long term sick leave.
 It may also cover a job where funding has been provided to undertake a specific task.
 A fixed term contract may cover some seasonal work.

 Some employers may use short fixed-term contracts as a probationary period of sorts to see how the employee works, what they bring to the table and how they fit into their organisation.